Breast Reduction – San Diego

 - Failure of improvement of symptoms with physical therapy, supportive bras, and other treatment methods for several months to over a year

 Usually the surgeon’s office will need to submit photos as well as documentation to your insurance company ahead of time to obtain authorization for the surgery, including the estimate of the breast weight to be removed.
 If approval is denied, an appeal can be filed but there is no guarantee of successful approval on appeal.
-Medicare beneficiaries considering breast reduction may be asked to sign a waiver to self-pay for the procedure if Medicare denies coverage, as Medicare does not have a pre-authorization pathway like third-party insurance companies do.
+Medicare beneficiaries considering a reduction may be asked to sign a waiver to self-pay for the procedure if Medicare denies coverage, as Medicare does not have a pre-authorization pathway like third-party insurance companies do.

-Most patients are able to breastfeed after breast reduction, but some techniques may put the breast milk ducts at more risk than others.
+Most patients are able to breastfeed after their surgery, but some techniques may put the breast milk ducts at more risk than others.
 The tissue left attached to the nipple for its blood supply – the “pedicle” – can be designed in many ways.
 Some approaches preserve most of the connections of the breast gland to the nipple without undercutting it, but others divide more of the central and lower breast tissue away from the nipple.
 Dr. Sayed can illustrate for you on a drawing tool how the surgical decision may impact breastfeeding.
 However, there is plenty of good surgical data out there that indicates that most patients can breastfeed after properly performed breast reduction regardless of which pedicle is used.